hihanif/snips/Queues.md

 * Optimality : It is optimal if BFS is used for search and paths have __uniform cost__.
 * Time and Space Complexity : Time and space complexity is __O(b^{d/2})__
 * https://efficientcodeblog.wordpress.com/2017/12/13/bidirectional-search-two-end-bfs/
+* \
+* visited is mostly necessary. almost always in BFS/DFS.

 ["0201","0101","0102","1212","2002"]
 "0202"